religiosa1/react-solid-flow/README.md

 getter function, or you want to use Suspense you should see _useRequest_ hook bellow.

-After a call to set() method, previous result and error are reset to null.
+After a call to set() method, previous result and error are reset to null. useAsyncState can __not__ be used in a Suspense, as it doesn't keep the same promise throughout its lifecycle.

 ```tsx
 const resource = useAsyncState(somePromise);